Wall Art Using Dollar Tree’s Peel ‘n Stick Wallpaper

 I repeated this process for the second rectangular tray.

 I used Command velcro strips to hang the completed pieces.
+Position the trays on the wall in a pattern that suits your style.

 The area above the fireplace is white brick.
 Some of the bricks in the centre stick out, which makes it difficult to find a picture that will hang flat.
 Here’s what I came up with to solve the problem.